 There are some specific characteristics we prefer in technical articles.
 While we appreciate humor in any article, fluffy technical articles that do not thoroughly cover the topic are not appropriate for our niche, even though they work well and are popular with some publishers.
 We will publish much longer articles than are allowed by other magazines -- up to 5,000 words -- because we want technical writers to have enough space to be thorough.

 After reading a technical article, the reader should have enough information to enable him or her to act.
 All necessary contacts and resources should be presented.
 The reader should know whether he or she would like to do this work and is capable of doing it.
 How to do it and advantages and disadvantages should be presented.
 The article should include what can be expected if one does this, both during the process of doing it and after the work is completed.
 The writer should present potential stumbling blocks and point out areas which are open for misinterpretation.
 (For example, during barrier coat applications, just how dry must the previous coat be before applying the next round?
 Might this differ from one side of the boat to the other if the sun shines on one side only?
 This is one issue that caught us "off guard" in the boatyard.)
 Last, but not least, we prefer honesty to "apple pie and motherhood."
 We are not trying to appease advertisers, so if something does not work well, feel free to offer your opinion for the benefit of fellow readers.
-After all, we are all in this together and we are looking out for one another.

 - Microsoft Word